 - Place-names should be given in the conventional or current English form: Aachen, not Aix-la-Chapelle; Milan, not Milano.

 - Refer to saints as St. (sing.) or SS (pl.).
-For French, use St. or SS. to refer to a person; Saint- or Sainte- to refer to a French church dedication; St.- or Ste.- to refer to a town (Saint-Denis for the abbey church, “St.-Denis” meaning the town).
-For Italian, use San, Santo, Sta., or SS. for the person of a saint or a church dedication, and San or Santa for the name of a town.
+For French, use St. or SS. to refer to a person; Saint- or Sainte- to refer to a French church dedication; St.- or Ste.- to refer to a town (Saint-Denis for the abbey church, St.-Denis for the town).
+For Italian, use San, Sto., Sta., or SS. for the person of a saint or a church dedication, and San or Santa for the name of a town.

-- Double quotation marks (“. . .”) should be used for all direct quotations, unless it is a long (more than three lines) quoted passage set off by indentation.
+- Double quotation marks (“. . .”) should be used for all direct quotations, unless it is a long (more than fifty words) passage set off by indentation.
 Single quotation marks (‘. . .’) should only be used for quotations within quotations.

-- Any acknowledgments should be placed before the first footnote with no asterisk or number.
+- Place any acknowledgments before the first footnote with no asterisk or number.
 Do not provide acknowledgments at the time of submission.

 - Notes should be numbered sequentially in the text with superscript numbers placed after the punctuation at the end of a sentence.
 Please use the conventions of the Chicago Manual of Style, 15th edition—author’s first name precedes last name, anglicize place of publication, include names of publishers.
 Provide volume AND issue numbers for journal citations.
 Excerpts from the CMS are readily available online.
 See, for instance, www.chicagomanualofstyle.org/tools_citationguide.html.

-- Do not abbreviate titles of periodicals or series (e.g., PL, MGH, and JWCI are not sufficient).
+- Do not abbreviate titles of periodicals or series; PL, MGH, DOP, and JWCI are not sufficient.
 There is no longer a separate list of abbreviations in each issue of Gesta.
-Be sure to include names of editors and dates of specific volumes cited.
+Be sure to include dates of specific volumes cited.

 - Arabic, Greek, Hebrew, and Slavic characters should be transliterated in the text.
 The original script may be used in the notes.